quenhus/uBlock-Origin-dev-filter/README.md

 3. Append the URL `https://raw.githubusercontent.com/quenhus/uBlock-Origin-dev-filter/main/dist/google_duckduckgo/all.txt` in the textbox
 4. Press `Apply Changes` in the upper right

-Note: In `/dist/`, you can find filters for other search engines.
+Note: In `/dist/`, you can find filters for other search engines (Google, DuckDuckGo, Startpage or Brave).
 You can use and combine these filters by using the raw URL of `/dist/` files.

 ## Adding URL's